Skip navigation

 Purpose

-This procedure describes the University’s Human research Ethics Committee’s requirements for University staff, students, emeriti and visitors seeking ethical approval to use human biospecimens in research projects.
+This procedure describes the requirements for University staff, students, emeriti and visitors seeking ethical approval to use Human Biospecimens in research projects.

 Definitions

-Human biospecimen: the term as defined in the National Statement, refers to any biological material obtained from a human including biospecimens, blood, urine, sputum and any derivative from these, such as cell lines.
-It does not include non-human biological material such as micro-organisms that live on or in a person.
+Human biospecimen: The term as defined in the National Statement, refers to any biological material obtained from a person including tissue, blood, urine, sputum and any derivative from these including cell lines.
+It does not include non-human biological material such as micro-organisms that live on or in a person unless such non-human biological material is contained within a Human Biospecimen.

 1. This procedure covers: